What Is Sucrose Intolerance?

 The digestive enzymes sucrase and isomaltase are responsible for the breakdown of certain sugars.
 These two enzymes are part of the normal digestive process that occurs in the small intestine when consuming sugar-containing foods.
 When these enzymes are not functioning optimally due to CSID, sugar and starch are digested, but cannot subsequently be absorbed in the small intestine.
 The sugar and starch end up in the large intestine, resulting in watery diarrhea, pain, gas, and bloating.

 A diminished level of sucrase activity can also occur as a result of other disorders, including those that cause irritation or inflammation of the intestinal lining, such as celiac disease or a gastrointestinal infection.
 In these cases, the level of sucrase activity should return to normal once the primary cause is resolved.
-However, in patients who have Congenital Sucrose Intolerance (CSID), the deficiency is caused by a genetic variation and symptoms will likely persist without diet and/or therapy.
+However, in patients who have Congenital Sucrose Intolerance (CSID), the deficiency is caused by a genetic variation and symptoms will likely persist without diet and/or therapy modifications.

 The inability to break down and absorb dietary sucrose and starches may impact the absorption of other nutrients, as well as disrupt normal hormonal regulation of gastrointestinal function.
 Unabsorbed carbohydrates affect the rate of stomach emptying, accelerate the rate consumed foods move through the small intestine, and contribute to the malabsorption of starches, fats, and monosaccharides.